Ross Doohan: Tranmere Rovers

 In August 2021 he moved on loan to Tranmere Rovers.
 The transfer became permanent in July 2022.

 Forest Green Rovers

 He transferred to Forest Green Rovers in January 2023.

+Aberdeen

+He transferred to Aberdeen in July 2023.
+He struggled for playing time at Pittodrie, however, with Dimitar Mitov preferred in goal.

+His last Aberdeen game was the 2-2 league home draw versus Rangers on 13 April 2025.
+He was unused from the bench when Aberdeen defeated Celtic on penalties in the 2025 Scottish Cup final.

+Doohan was released in May 2025.

+Return to Celtic

+Doohan returned to Celtic on 20 June 2025, signing a three-year deal with his boyhood club.

 International career

 Doohan represented Scotland at various youth international levels.

 Selected for the Scotland under-20 squad in the 2017 Toulon Tournament, he played in the third place play-off match, as Scotland won the bronze medal.
 It was the nations first ever medal at the competition.
 Selected for the under-21 squad in the 2018 Toulon Tournament, he played as the team lost to Turkey in a penalty shoot-out for third-place.

+On 8 June 2025, head coach Steve Clarke called up Doohan to the Scotland senior team to travel for the friendly against Liechtenstein on 9 June 2025, following injuries to fellow goalkeepers Zander Clark, Craig Gordon, Angus Gunn, Liam Kelly and Robby McCrorie.
+Doohan made his international debut in the game, keeping a clean sheet in a 4–0 win.